pr3d4t0r/dart-vim-syntax/README.md

 Dart is an object-oriented, typed, class defined, garbage collected language used for developing mobile, desktop, web, and back-end applications.
 Dart uses a C-like syntax derived from C, Java, and JavaScript, with features adopted from Smalltalk, Python, Ruby, and others.

 More information about the language and its development environment at the official [Dart Programming Language](https://dart.dev/) website.

 dart.vim syntax detects and highlights Dart statements, reserved words, type declarations, storage classes, conditionals, loops, interpolated values, and comments.
-There is no support idioms from Flutter or any other Dart framework.
+There is no support for idioms from Flutter or any other Dart framework.